Lesson 5.1: Defining individual types

 define

 When used in a Define query, the value keyword defines the value type of an attribute type.
 When the attribute type is later instantiated, its values must be of the specified value type.
-There are currently five value types in TypeDB:
+There are currently these value types in TypeDB:

 Exercise